 For example, the Whois string value is no match.
 When a new order comes, the billing platform will request information about the domain name from the whois server.

-If the response string will have no match, then this domain will be available for registration.
-Otherwise, it will be considered occupied and unavailable for registration.
+If the response string includes no match, then this domain will be available for registration.
+Otherwise, it is be considered occupied and unavailable for registration.

 $ whois -h whois.verisign-grs.com domain2dom3ain.com